Best Gas Hot Water Heaters for Home Use: Buying Tips, Pros and Cons

 The proper sizing of a water heater is crucial in ensuring sufficient hot water supply for your home, resulting in increased comfort, efficiency, and savings.

-Tank-type gas water heaters are typically installed in a designated room on the floor, while tankless options can be mounted almost anywhere due to their small size and flexible venting options, including bathrooms and kitchens, primarily on the wall.
+Tank-type gas hot water heaters are typically installed in a designated room on the floor, while tankless options can be mounted almost anywhere due to their small size and flexible venting options, including bathrooms and kitchens, primarily on the wall.

 The most popular tank-type models come in 40, 50, and 60-gallon capacities, providing enough hot water for families of four and homes with up to two bathrooms while remaining affordable.